+All Funds, except the Fixed Income and Megatrend Funds, intend to pay out dividends on a quarterly basis.
 The Fixed Income Funds intend to pay out dividends on a monthly basis.
-The International Equity Funds, the Asset Allocation Funds and the ESG Funds intend to pay out dividends on a quarterly basis.
 The Megatrend Funds intend to pay out dividends on an annual basis.
 Nonetheless, these Funds may not make a dividend payment every month, quarter or year, as applicable.